LV-APT/lvCICD/README.md

 ### VIPM related Operations

-#### `vipm_BuildDailyVIP` : Build VIPM Library

 Requirements:

 - VIPM API is function of PRO Edition of VIPM.
 You need activate the license, or use a 30-days free-trial license.

+#### `vipm_InstallPackagesbyPath` : install vip file

     Parameters:
+    1. All Parameters accept a vip file path
+       1. For regular file path, the full file path will be used.
+       2. If the path not end with '.vip', recursively search will be executed the path with last part of path as pattern.
+       3. If the last part of path contains '*', recursively search will be executed the path with last part of path as pattern.

+#### `vipm_InstallPackagesbyName` : install vip by Package Name

+    Parameters:
+    1. All Parameters accept a package name, the latest version will be used.

+#### `vipm_unInstallPackagesbyName` : unInstall vip by Package Name

+    Parameters:
+    1. All Parameters accept a package name, the latest version of installed will be used.

+#### `vipm_BuildDailyVIP` : Build VIPM Library

+    Parameters:
     Parameter1. (required) vipb File Path
     Parameter2. (required) Install? : YES/NO
     Parameter3. (option) CopyDestPath : Path

+#### `vipm_ApplyVIPCFile` : Apply VIPC file

+    Parameters:
+    Parameter1. (required) VIPC File Path
+       1. For regular file path, the full file path will be used.
+       2. If the path not end with '.vipc', recursively search will be executed the path with last part of path as pattern.
+       3. If the last part of path contains '*', recursively search will be executed the path with last part of path as pattern.

+vipm_ApplyVIPCFile.vi

 ### Operations for build facility